8 (Thu) April 2021

 It suddenly dawned on me that she has never opened a tin can in her life.
-When pressed further, she was confirmed, proudly, that she has also never used a food processor or a gas oven, never deep-fried anything, never made a sandwich, never cut a tomato.
+When pressed further, she was proud to confirm that she has also never used a food processor or a gas oven, never deep-fried anything, never made a sandwich, never cut a tomato.

 Recalling that she had once set fire to something in the microwave, which would seem physically impossible – looks like a carton of eggs in the photo, though I can’t imagine why she was cooking a carton of eggs in the microwave (see 4.048 W’s Mother-in-Law’s Birthday Hansang) – I should be grateful that she prefers to clean.